 I will deliver the presidential address at the second plenary session on Saturday, March 16, at 5:30 pm.
-My lecture will be about the potential role that prejudice-based discrimination might play in determining enduring differences in market outcomes and the challenges economists confront in measuring the effect of prejudicial sentiment.
+My lecture, "Prejudicial Tastes and Labor Market Outcomes," will examine the role that prejudice-based discrimination might play in determining enduring differences in market outcomes and the challenges economists confront in measuring the effect of prejudicial sentiment.

 The Midwest Economics Association is deeply grateful to its sponsor institutions: The University of Chicago Harris School of Public Policy, the Becker Friedman Institute at the University of Chicago, and the Center for Research in Economics and Strategy at the Washington University of St. Louis Olin Business School.
 The generous financial support of these organizations contributes to the MEA’s mission to promote the advancement of economic knowledge and the economics profession through the annual forum.